Open setup

 Control source-language detection and the target language used by translation styles.

-Choose local or configured cloud providers for transcription and LLM polish, depending on your privacy and quality needs.
+Choose local or cloud engines for transcription and AI polish, depending on your privacy and quality needs.

 Click into a text field first, then check Accessibility permission in System Settings.